bayeshack2016/ZenBayes/README.md

 Second, a score function, based on a computed distance measure between an occupation of interest and every other occupation, is used to obtain scores that represent the ease of transitioning from the occupation of interest to the other occupations.
 Those scores are then ranked and the occupations with best scores are picked as the best to transition to.
 This score is suitable for use as a resistance in the above graph method.

+## License

+The code is released in a GPL v3 license (as provided in LICENSE).
+The data was downloaded (and then processed) from various government and government-affiliated organizations [sources](http://bayeshack.org/labor.html).
+Please consult respective sources for possible data usage restrictions.